Logo

 How to Foster a Cat When You Have Young Children

 However, when you have young children like me, the dynamics of fostering change.
-Cats in foster care often require extra patience, understanding, and stability—all things that can be balanced, even with little ones in the mix.
+Cats in foster care often require extra patience, understanding, and stability, all things that can be tough to achieve with little ones in the mix.

 Here’s how to successfully foster a cat while ensuring the experience is positive for both your family and the foster cat.